sframe-wg/sframe/draft-ietf-sframe-enc.md

 It is also up to the application to define a rotation schedule for keys.
-For example, one application might have an ephemeral group for every call and keep rotating keys when end points join or leave the call, while another application could have a persistent group that can be used for multiple calls and simply derives ephemeral symmetric keys for a specific call.
+For example, one application might have an ephemeral group for every call and keep rotating keys when endpoints join or leave the call, while another application could have a persistent group that can be used for multiple calls and simply derives ephemeral symmetric keys for a specific call.

-It should be noted that KID values are not encrypted by SFrame, and are thus visible to any application-layer intermediaries that might handle an SFrame ciphertext.
+It should be noted that KID values are not encrypted by SFrame and are thus visible to any application-layer intermediaries that might handle an SFrame ciphertext.
 If there are application semantics included in KID values, then this information would be exposed to intermediaries.
 For example, in the scheme